-Youth prevention work, if appropriate, can be undertaken for any single person aged 16-25 who is at risk of homelessness.
-This can involve a home visit and assessment to ensure access to ongoing family support as appropriate to allow young people to remain within the family home while housing options are being explored.
+Youth prevention work, if appropriate, is undertaken for any single person aged 16-25 who is at risk of homelessness.
+This will involve a home visit and assessment to ensure access to on-going family support and/or mediation as appropriate to allow young people to remain within the family home while housing options are being explored.